cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

   - This "test" execution will be able to detect what will probably be the most likely user misconfiguration error when custom templates are used:
-    A custom template uses a Conjur secret that is not included in the corresponding secrets list for that secrets group.
+    A custom template uses a Conjur secret that is not included in the corresponding secrets list for that secret group.
 - Execute the template to render secrets file content, while redirecting all "raw" output to `/dev/null`.
 If any errors occur, a non-specific error message will be generated that includes the custom template